Teddy (album)

-Teddy is the third album by R&B crooner Teddy Pendergrass, released in 1979.
-It included more "bedroom ballads" than his prior releases, and was compared to Marvin Gaye's I Want You album.
+Teddy is the third album by the American musician Teddy Pendergrass, released in 1979.

-Two singles were released from the album: "Turn Off the Lights", which reached US Pop #48 and #2 on the R&B charts, and "Come Go With Me," which reached #14 R&B.
+Two singles were released from the album: "Turn Off the Lights", which reached US Pop No. 48 and No. 2 on the R&B charts, and "Come Go With Me," which reached No. 14 R&B.

 The album was nominated for an American Music Award, Favorite Soul/R&B Album in 1980 and 1981.

+The album cover later inspired Freddie Gibbs for the cover of his 2018 album Freddie.

+Critical reception

+The New York Times wrote that "Pendergrass's warmly husky baritone is in itself a most attractive instrument, and he phrases with a casual charm."